pascallaliberte/sharpen.page/index.md

 <div class="situation-quotes" markdown="1">

-**You're getting attention**, but you know your site is saying something way too generic.
+> "**I'm getting attention**, but I know my site is saying something way too generic.
 Services I offer, Contact me.
 Here's my product, here are the benefits, buy here.
-You know that won't do it for the stage you're at.
+I know that won't do it for the stage I'm at."

 ---